propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

          ObjectId: o1
          Description: Hello world !
 {% endhighlight %}

+You can load all fixtures files from a given _bundle_:

+    > php app/console propel:fixtures:load @MySuperBundle

 You can dump data into YAML fixtures file by using this command: